-One Week (7 Day) New York Itinerary by a Local: What to Do in 7 Days in NYC
+One Week (7-Day) New York Itinerary by a Local: What to Do in 7 Days in NYC

-This one week New York itinerary covers a lot of attractions so if you plan to visit multiple attractions, it may be best to consider purchasing a New York City Travel Pass to save money while following this essential New York itinerary.
+My one week New York itinerary covers a lot of attractions so if you plan to visit multiple attractions, it may be best to consider purchasing a New York City Travel Pass to save money while following this essential New York itinerary.

 Planning a New York City vacation?